 It’s also true, of course, that federal procurement is complicated, and the rule of two places additional requirements on the VA to prioritize contracting with veteran-owned companies.
 But I hardly think that the “bevy of protests” filed since Kingdomware is evidence that the law is strict or difficult to follow in the typical case.
 Rather, it simply seems to me evidence that the VA isn’t always faithfully following the law, and that the veterans’ community is willing to hold the VA’s feet to the fire when it sees potential violations.
 Think of it this way: if the police stop a lot of inebriated drivers at a sobriety checkpoint, this doesn’t mean that DUI laws are too strict or confusing–it just means that drivers are violating those laws.

 While I don’t have any inside information, it won’t surprise me in the least if Electra-Med ends up in the Federal Circuit on appeal.
 My colleagues and I will follow up with another post if that happens.
-In the meantime, we’ll see what effect, if any, Judge Bruggink’s decisions (and his commentary) has on lawmakers, the public, and other judges who may be deciding protests involving Kingdomware and the rule of two.
+In the meantime, we’ll see what effect, if any, Judge Bruggink’s decision (and his commentary) has on lawmakers, the public, and other judges who may be deciding protests involving Kingdomware and the rule of two.